 The German all-female band Die Irrlichter were a huge blip on our medieval radar for some time.
 And pretty prominently so.
-This band continues to fascinate this crew with their melodious style and pretty authentic representation as to how medieval music ought to sound like.
+This band continues to fascinate this crew with their melodious style and pretty authentic representation of how medieval music ought to sound.
 Unless other bands that lose themselves in archaic stomping and howling.

 Zaubergarten is the (still) newest and 7th studio album of this band.
 And it had me hooked right from the beginning.
 Whilst many of their contemporaries go down the leafy path to arcane wisdom or pleasure themselves with abject salaciousness, the girls around Brigitta Jarischek this time really managed to impress me.